Tushar98644/ProjectHub/README.md

 # Welcome to Project HUB

-A comprehensive platform that integrates various ai-powered tools and useful websites
+A comprehensive platform that integrates various ai-powered tools and useful websites.
+It is a one-stop hub for resources such as language translator ,an image generator etc .Whether they secure have developed a new Al authentication, tool, a useful website, or enhancing any other digital project, application users can submit for approval .
+Once approved by the admin , the project will be added to the project section providig a platform for sharing their work with the community.

 ## Live demo

-The site is deployed through Vercel, which you can view from [here](project-hub-olive.vercel.app) <br>
+The site is deployed through Vercel, which you can view from [here](https://project-hub-olive.vercel.app/) <br>

 ## 🚀 Main Features